input-output-hk/catalyst-ci/docs/src/onboarding/workflows.md

 The release workflow is responsible for performing logic related to the `release` target.
 It uses the custom `run` GitHub Action to execute the target and store the produced artifacts to a local directory on the runner.
-These arifacts are then compressed and ultimately uploaded as artifacts for the job and/or a new GitHub release.
+These artifacts are then compressed and ultimately uploaded as artifacts for the job and/or a new GitHub release.

 ### Inputs